• ECTS

 Mechanical support

-Root absorption (incl. role of mycorrhizae)
+Root absorption (including the role of mycorrhizae)

 Conduction